Nugg7/TCPClient/README.md

 - Quit from the Auction

 > [!Tip]
-> Connecti to the server before the Admin starts the auction or you won't be able to connect
+> Connect to the server before the Admin starts the auction or you won't be able to connect
 ## Admin:
 - Connection to the server through TCP with a socket chosen
 - Set the products put up for auction